-Note 4.5 to the accompanying standalone financial iii.
-Statements, the Company's non-current investments and trade receivable as at March 31, 2022 include investments in one of its subsidiary and trade receivable from said subsidiary amounting to ₹ 14,686.34 lakhs and ₹ 3,722.72 lakhs respectively.
-During the year, National Highways Authority of India ("NHAI") has issued an "intent to terminate" notice to this subsidiary.
-The said notice has been subsequently stayed by order of the Hon'ble High Court of Delhi and the matter has been referred to arbitral tribunal in order to adjudicate the dispute between the parties.
-Management has considered non-current investment and trade receivables as fully recoverable and Management has assessed that no adjustments are required to the carrying value of the aforesaid balances, which is not in accordance with the requirements of Ind AS 109, 'Financial Instruments'.
-In the absence of sufficient and appropriate evidence to support the management's assessment as above, stoppage of operations and non-recognition of trade payable to holding company in books of this subsidiary, and also considering uncertainty of operations and cash flows due to termination notice and matter under arbitration to support the management's assessment as above, we are unable to comment upon adjustments, if any, that may be required to the carrying values of these non-current investments and trade receivables and the consequential impact on the accompanying standalone financial Statements.
+Note 4.5 to the accompanying standalone financial iii Statements, the Company's non-current investments, trade receivable and other current assets as at March 31, 2023 include investments in one of its subsidiary Supreme Panvel Indapur Tollways Private Limited (SPITPL), trade receivable and unbilled revenue from said subsidiary amounting to ₹ 15,677.52 lakhs, ₹ 3,814.66 lakhs and 3,201.67 lakhs respectively.
+During the previous year, National Highways Authority of India ("NHAI") had issued an intent to terminate notice to this subsidiary, the said notice has been subsequently stayed by order of the Hon'ble High Court of Delhi and the matter has been referred to arbitral tribunal in order to adjudicate the dispute between the parties during the previous year.
+In terms of the order passed by the Hon'ble Arbitral Tribunal dated March 10, 2023 in furtherance to the Hon'ble Apex Court directions dated February 7, 2023, this subsidiary and NHAI have been directed to explore mutual conciliation under policy of NHAI, which are currently ongoing as informed by the management.
+The management has considered these non-current investments, trade receivable and other current assets as fully recoverable and has assessed that no adjustments are required to the carrying value of the aforesaid balances, which is not in accordance with the requirements of Ind AS 109, 'Financial Instruments'.
+In the absence of sufficient and appropriate evidence to support the management's assessment as above, stoppage of operations and non-recognition of trade payable to holding Company in books of this subsidiary, and also considering the fact that NHAI has appointed new vendor to complete the remaining work of the ongoing project, and no cash flows due to the aforesaid termination notice and matter under arbitration, we are unable to comment upon impact of adjustments, that may be required to the carrying values of these non-current investments, trade receivables and other current assets and the consequential impact on the accompanying standalone financial Statements.
+The audit opinion on the Company's Standalone Financial Statements for the previous year ended March 31, 2022 was also modified in respect of non-current investments.